-From an initial membership of approximately 20, the Major Cities Chiefs now include 63 members from the United States and 7 from the Canadian provinces.
+From an initial membership of approximately 20, the Major Cities Chiefs now include 69 members from the United States and 9 from the Canadian provinces.
 Each member pays annual dues that cover the registration at the three conferences held throughout the year.

 The Major Cities Chiefs meet three times a year.
-Meetings are restricted to member chiefs and one deputy and selected staff.
-The president can approve representatives from a company or corporation that sponsors meeting events.
-If the Major Cities Chiefs go into an Executive Session, only voting members and those designated by the chair can attend.
+Meetings are restricted to member chiefs and selected staff, invited federal law enforcement partners, and sponsor partners.
+If the Major Cities Chiefs go into an “Executive Session”, only voting members and those designated by the chair can attend.

 An important focus of the Major Cities Chiefs is executive training for its members.
-Through the organizations regular meetings and its relationship with the National Executive Institute and the IACP, members of the Major Cities Chiefs receive up-to-date information on the latest topics in the fields of policing, executive leadership and criminal justice legislation.
+Through the organization’s regular meetings and its relationship with the National Executive Institute and the IACP, members of the Major Cities Chiefs receive up-to-date information on the latest topics in the fields of policing, executive leadership and criminal justice legislation.

 In addition, the Major Cities Chiefs conduct specialized training programs on an occasional basis.
 These programs cover critical issues in personnel employment, organizational management and related disciplines.

 Copies of all research reports are made available free of charge to members of the Major Cities Chiefs.
 Information is also shared with other police agencies and researchers to improve their understanding of the crime problems facing large cities.
-Some research findings are available to the general public on the MCC website.
+Some research findings are available to the general public on the MCCA website.